 - Using your hands, mix the the ingredients together until combined, then form into two rounds.

-- Gently place the loafs in your saucepan, browning every side until thoroughly browned and crispy.
+- Gently place the loafs in the preheated saucepan, browning all sides until thoroughly browned and crispy.

-- Once the outside of each loaf has been browned, transfer them to the slow cooker.
+- Once each loaf has been browned, transfer to the slow cooker.

 - Cook on slow for 8 hours.